Translating Micro/Nano Engineering Innovations into Clinic

 08/2015 Johns Hopkins Engineering Doctoral Students Named 2016 Siebel Scholars.
 Dong Jin Shin, a BME PhD candidate from Wang’s lab, named the 2016 Siebel Scholar.
 The Siebel Scholars program was established by the Siebel Foundation in 2000 to recognize the most talented students at the world’s leading graduate schools of business, computer science, and bioengineering.

-06/2014 Dr. Weihua Guan accepting the Assistant Professor position in the Electrical Engineering Department at Penn State.
+06/2014 Dr. Weihua Guan accepted the Assistant Professor position in the Electrical Engineering Department at Penn State.

-06/2014 Dr. Stephanie Fraley accepting the Assistant Professor position in the Bioengineering Department at UC San Diego.
+06/2014 Dr. Stephanie Fraley accepted the Assistant Professor position in the Bioengineering Department at UC San Diego.

 09/2013 Five Johns Hopkins Engineering Doctoral Students Named 2014 Siebel Scholars.
 Tushar Rane, a BME PhD candidate from Wang’s lab, named the 2014 Siebel Scholar.
 The Siebel Scholars program was established by the Siebel Foundation in 2000 to recognize the most talented students at the world’s leading graduate schools of business, computer science, and bioengineering.

 06/2013 Stephanie Fraley won the $500,000 Burroughs Wellcome Fund (BWF) Career Award.
 BWF’s Career Awards to bridge advanced postdoctoral training and the first three years of faculty service.
 These awards are intended to foster the early career development of researchers who have transitioned or are transitioning from undergraduate and/or graduate work in the physical/mathematical/computational sciences or engineering into postdoctoral work in the biological sciences, and who are dedicated to pursuing a career in academic research.